-In addition, the IOMCE has issued various documents including guidance on financial sanctions, terrorism, terrorist financing, proliferation and proliferation financing.

-Of particular note is Proliferation Financing Risks, August 2023.
-This document highlights potential risks to businesses in the Island from proliferation and proliferation financing.
-It includes guidance on risk assessments in the context of proliferation financing including risk factors, higher risk indicators and red flags.
+In addition, the IOMCI has issued guidance on financial sanctions, terrorism, terrorist financing, proliferation and proliferation financing.
+Of particular note is a guidance document titled Proliferation Financing Risks, May 2024 which highlights potential proliferation financing specific risk factors, higher risk indicators and red flags.